koenrane/KR-new-site/content/date-me.md

 1. I probably (70%) will want kids within the next 5 years.
 2. Ethical non-monogamy is important to me.
-3. I've historically been interested in cis women.

 ## What I appreciate in a partner